Skip to content

 Layer 2 enables multi-device tests for openwrt-tests (WiFi speed, golden-device pattern).

-7. Relation to Switch Topology Daemon (future)
+7. Switch Topology Daemon (future)

 8. Trade-offs